Live & study in London

 London is a fantastic destination for sports fans.
 World famous stadiums such as Twickenham, Wembley, Wimbledon and Lords host major tournaments in rugby, football, tennis and cricket.
 Other events are well represented too, with a sporting fixture of some kind available to see every week of the year.

 London's bars and clubs offer a wide variety of music, entertainment and nightlife.
-The range of drinks on offer, both alcoholic and non-alcoholic, is wide and often exotic.
-The city has countless pubs, many of which show televised sports, host live music and comedy, or run regular pub quizzes.
+The city has many pubs, many of which show televised sports, host live music and comedy, or run regular pub quizzes.
 More traditional pubs maintain a quieter atmosphere and many have beer gardens.
 Some London museums run late-night exhibitions and a number of venues across the city host late cinema screenings.
 Whatever your destination, London's network of Night Buses, fleet of taxis and the 24-hour Tube service on Fridays and Saturdays means you can always get home safely.

 Hyde Park is a popular spot for relaxing and keeping healthy

 The London skyline at night, with St Paul's Cathedral on the left and the Southbank on the right